Dorian399/Discord-Chat-Relay-Edit/README.md

 6. Install [Axios](https://github.com/axios/axios) with `npm install axios`.
     1. We need this to fetch Steam avatars.
     2. At the time of writing this, I'm running version `1.4.0`.
+6. Install [Rcon]](https://github.com/pushrax/node-rcon) with `npm install rcon`.
+    1. We need this for all the rcon functionality.
+    2. At the time of writing this, I'm running version `1.1.0`.
 7. Open file explorer and go to where you put your bot, and find `config.js`.
 The file will have comments also walking you through filling out what you need to fill out.
 The next few steps (up to #17) also walk you through filling out the config.
 8. Go to [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 9. Go to the bot section and create a new bot account.